Why isn't my flame larger? How do I make my flame larger?

 I've tried all the above and nothing helped.

 Sorry to hear that none of the above worked for you!
 Please feel free to reach out to our NFI Certified staff.
 They'll be happy to assist you in getting your fire feature fixed back up to give you those flames you crave.
-You can reach us via phone at (866) 578-8538, email us at firstname.lastname@example.org, or live chat us during normal business hours.
+You can reach us via phone at (866) 578-8538, email us by filling out this simple form, or live chat us during normal business hours.
 We look forward to assisting you!

 ABOUT THE AUTHOR